What’s Monsha and How Can It Help?

 Resource Creation

-Monsha generates a variety of teaching resources—presentations, worksheets, vocabulary lists, reading passages, rubrics, and more—based on your topics or source materials.
+Monsha generates a variety of teaching resources—presentations, quizzes, worksheets, vocabulary lists, reading passages, rubrics, images, and more—based on your topics or source materials.
 These resources are automatically aligned to the difficulty level, lesson objectives, or curriculum goals you specify.

 You can edit, export, differentiate, and build follow-up materials from the generated content as needed.